-I am a UKCP registered psychotherapist with 18 years experience of offering counselling and psychotherapy to individuals in Edinburgh and East Lothian.
+Hello & welcome to my profile.
+I am a UKCP registered psychotherapist with 20+ years experience of offering psychotherapy & counselling to individuals in Edinburgh and East Lothian.

-I have spent all of my adult life working with people as I am fascinated by and passionate about what it means to be human.
+I have spent all of my adult life working with people as I am fascinated by what it means to be human and deeply interested in the suffering that is part of the human condition.
+Before training as a psychotherapist I worked as a community development worker in Glasgow, Edinburgh & abroad.

-I believe that life presents all of us with times that can be challenging or painful and that we all have wounds which need to be acknowledged and processed in order to heal.
-Counselling or psychotherapy provides a safe space where we can be listened to and heard in such a way that the potential for healing, transformation and greater fulfilment in life becomes available to us.
+Life presents each of us with times and experiences that can be challenging or painful and which may activate underlying issues that we may have been previously unaware of.
+Psychotherapy or counselling provides a safe space where we can be listened to and met in such a way that we can begin to explore our current difficulties and look at how they may be connected to experiences in the past.
+Through this process, the potential for healing, transformation and greater fulfilment in life becomes available to us.

 Training, qualifications & experience